The Feed-Meat Complex: Unpacking the Truth About How Big Meat Pockets Billions in Farm Subsidies

 The plot twist: at some point, the corporations realized they didn’t need to pay farmers their corn and soybean production cost.
 Instead, government subsidies could be leveraged to compensate farmers.
 This is the system we see in place today.

 Billions of dollars in taxpayer-funded bailouts, subsidies, and crop insurance are paid out to farmers each year.
-These subsidies drive farmers to grow the crops most beneficial to big meatpackers, including soybeans and corn — what a coincidence.
+These subsidies drive farmers to grow the crops most beneficial to big meatpackers, including soybeans and corn—what a coincidence.

 Also driving the farmer is the need for bank loans.
-With government-funded crop insurance disproportionately allocated to corn and soybeans, the bank is more likely to lend the farmer needed capital when it sees a plan to grow those crops, knowing that good ol’ taxpayer funded insurance is there.
-Other crops like most fruits or vegetables?
+With government-funded crop insurance disproportionately allocated to corn and soybeans, the bank is more likely to lend the farmer needed capital when it sees a plan to grow those crops, knowing that good ol’ taxpayer-funded insurance is there.
+Other crops, like most fruits or vegetables?
 Too risky.

 Lobbying to Maintain the Status Quo

-Think of the big meatpackers as the drivers in the feed-meat complex.
+Think of the big meatpackers as the drivers in the Feed-Meat Complex.
 They perpetuate the benefits of this system but often do so indirectly, making their efforts difficult to track.
 Lobbying for the continuation of subsidies is a great example.

-These now-infamous lobbying organizations like the National Cattlemen’s Beef Association and the National Pork Producers Council have taken the lead on behalf of Big Meat to pressure policy makers into adopting further pro-corporate consolidation policies.
+These now-infamous lobbying organizations, like the National Cattlemen’s Beef Association and the National Pork Producers Council, have taken the lead on behalf of Big Meat to pressure policymakers into adopting further pro-corporate consolidation policies.

 What It Means to Be a Farmer

-The past decade has been fraught with lawsuits and protests from farmers, ranchers and policy makers, who have seen this not-so-sneaky checkoff system extract wealth from independent farms just to further stack the deck against them.
+The past decade has been fraught with lawsuits and protests from farmers, ranchers, and policymakers, who have seen this not-so-sneaky checkoff system extract wealth from independent farms just to further stack the deck against them.

 Some farmers and ranchers haven’t protested this arrangement, and this is important to note.
-Big meat needs a good number of farmers and ranchers on their side to be the caretakers for their livestock and feed grains.
+Big Meat needs a good number of farmers and ranchers on their side to be the caretakers for their livestock and feed grains.
 So not only is money allocated to pro-corporate federal policy, it is also used to train farmers, reframing the way they view agriculture altogether.

 Conclusion